fieldtrip/website/faq/source/sourcerecon_greymatter.md

     - /faq/sourcerecon_greymatter/
 ---

-# Can I restrict the source reconstruction to the grey matter?

 Yes, there are two strategies you can use.
 You can either make a regular 3D grid spanning the whole brain in which only grid locations in grey matter are considered in the source estimation.
 The alternative is to construct a triangulated surface description of the cortical sheet.

 ## Constraining the 3D grid to gray matter